Ejectment of Unwanted Tenant

 WHAT ARE YOUR RIGHTS?

-The Plaintiff is the person or party who files the Ejectment lawsuit to remove another person from the housing property.
+The Plaintiff is the person or party who files the Ejectment lawsuit with the court to remove another person from the housing property.

 You have the right to ask the court to enter a Default and Default Final Judgment for Possession, if the Defendant does not timely file a response to your complaint.

-You have the right to recover possessions, damages, and costs from the Defendant if you win the lawsuit.
+You have the right to recover possession of the property, damages, and perhaps even costs from the Defendant if you win the lawsuit.

 You have the right to be represented by an attorney.